3D Printing Guide

 Sanding and polishing are effective methods for smoothing resin-based prints, as they remove any rough or porous areas on the surface.
 However, heat-based smoothing techniques, such as using a heat gun, should be avoided with resin-based filaments.

 This is because the heat can cause the resin to degrade, resulting in a loss of detail and an overall decrease in the quality of the 3D print.
-Additionally, it is important to handle resin-based prints carefully, as they can be more brittle and prone to cracking compared to other types of filaments.
+You must also handle resin-based prints carefully, as they can be more brittle and prone to cracking compared to other filaments.

 Share Article